owenobyrne/fire-report-utility/README.md

 # Fire Report Utility
-A desktop utility fr downloading Fire reports.
+A desktop utility for downloading Fire reports.

 # Building
 To generate the API type file from the OpenAPI def first resolve all $refs.
 There's a bug in the typegen script that results in some refs being ignored.